-Seat belt syndrome, which is a group of injuries in the abdomen, chest, and spinal cord that’s associated with wearing a seat belt
+- Seat belt syndrome, which is a group of injuries in the abdomen, chest, and spinal cord that’s associated with wearing a seat belt

 Drivers and passengers who survive rear end crashes often suffer extensive facial injuries from hitting the steering wheel or getting struck with glass.
 These injuries can include severe bruising, a broken nose, a broken jaw, and even detached retinas.

-Fault is not automatically assigned in a rear end accident in Texas.
+Fault is not automatically assigned in a rear end collision in Texas.
 While the back driver is generally to blame for tailgating or driving while distracted, the front driver can also be at fault.
 Other possible contributors to a rear end accident can include another car, a pedestrian, or even poor road conditions.

 Texas as an At-Fault State